 The LCV news, views and opinions you want...Loadspace is the new monthly show - powered by commercial vehicle leasing company Vanarama - that brings you the latest news, views and opinions commercial vehicle users and tradespeople in the UK will want to know.

-In the first episode, we looked at the brand-new Citroen Berlingo, the announcement that Vauxhall has built a 1/4 of a million Vivaros in four years, the top 10 best-selling commercial vehicles right now (all of which come with our EXCLUSIVE FUEL MONTY BLACK FRIDAY FREE FUEL OFFER), and dug into some new research that shows home owners aren't allowing tradespeople to use their loos.
+In the first episode, we looked at the brand-new Citroen Berlingo, the announcement that Vauxhall has built a 1/4 of a million Vivaros in four years, the top 10 best-selling commercial vehicles right now, and dug into some new research that shows home owners aren't allowing tradespeople to use their loos.

 The UK's top 10 best-selling vans

 Are you looking for a new commercial vehicle and wondering what everyone else is driving?
 If you are, you might like to find out which ones are in the top 10